 Exotac Firerod | $33 | Ferro rod, paracord lanyard, aluminum handle, cotton tinder | 10,000 strikes | 3.55″ x 0.55″ x 0.55″ | Waterproof tinder capsule |

-From experienced survivalists to weekend warriors stoked on bushcraft, the GearJunkie team is made up of outdoor enthusiasts that know the importance of getting a fire started in any condition.
-We’ve spent hundreds of hours gathering tinder bundles, snapping sticks, and getting light-headed as we blow flames into life.
-Whether it’s a campfire to cook dinner over, or an emergency heat source, fire-making skills are key for anyone going camping or backpacking in the backcountry.
+From experienced survivalists to weekend warriors stoked on bushcraft, the GearJunkie team is made up of outdoor enthusiasts who know the importance of getting a fire started in any condition.
+Weโve spent endless hours gathering tinder bundles, snapping sticks, and getting light-headed as we blow flames into life.
+Whether itโs a campfire to cook dinner over or an emergency heat source, fire-making skills are key for anyone going camping or backpacking in the backcountry.

-Being able to start a fire in any situation is one of the best steps you can take to improve your chances in a survival situation.
-We found the top tried and true firestarters out there and put them to the test for this guide, offering a selection for every type of adventure.
+Being able to start a fire in any situation is one of the best steps you can take to improve your chances of survival.
+We found the top tried-and-true firestarters and tested them for this guide, offering a selection for every type of adventure.

 Type of Activity